sanjaysharmajw/extensions_pro/README.md

-# Extension Pro
+# Extensions Pro
-#### Extension Pro simplifies your development process, making it faster and more efficient.
+#### Extensions Pro simplifies your development process, making it faster and more efficient.

 This Extensions Pro Package empowers you to accelerate your development process, enabling faster and more efficient project completion.